q2ek/compileinfo/README.md

 ### Releases

 * 0.11.0 is available at Maven Central

-### Planned releases

-* 0.12.0-SNAPSHOT Work is done on using base64 encoding to prevent code injection.
+* 0.12.0 is available at Maven Central and uses base64 encoding to prevent code injection

 ## Authors